kudotuanminh/CaveStory/README.md

 My project for INT2215 6 class - Advanced Programming, lectured by [@chauttm](https://github.com/chauttm "chauttm's GitHub") and [@ndinhtuan](https://github.com/ndinhtuan "ndinhtuan's GitHub").

+This branch is an archival of the game at the time of grading.

 # Dependencies

 ## Software